-The District uses equipment from the same vendor as a standard wireless network for all locations.
+The District uses the same manufacturer's wireless hardware and software as a standard across all locations.
 The solution is easy to manage, is secure, and very scalable.
 Enhancements and expansion of the wireless network is part of IT's operational standard.
 The College currently has 115 access points installed across the College with plans to install more to provide greater coverage.